Getting Cat Moving Quotes is Easy on Shiply

 - Do they have adequate animal transportation insurance?

-- Are the recognised and experienced with cats of a similar temperament?
+- Are they recognised and experienced with cats of a similar temperament?

 Transporters can range from basic pet taxis to full services that provide extensive pet care.
-Additional care that a cat courier might supply includes:
+Additional care that a cat moving firm might supply includes:

 Multiple leg journeys: if your cat needs to make a journey that entails multiple changes then the courier can often arrange these too.